commitdev/docs/docs/eps/ep-matchmaking.md

 ## Step 3: Connect

+You can either choose to accept or reject the opportunity.

-In Helix, once you click “Accept”, you’ll get two notifications:
+### If you click “Accept”, you’ll get two notifications:

 1. A Slack message in your EPX channel: includes the pros and cons you will have been prompted to share when clicking “Accept”